 A determination to test early, regularly and to iterate our solution

 Open communication with all stakeholders, including the GDS assessors

 Strong awareness of what everyone’s responsibilities were and a sense of accountability that was established in the kick-off workshop and reiterated in the agile ceremonies

 Show & tells proved to be an invaluable communication tool and helped gather stakeholder support as well as involve the GDS assessors regularly before the final assessment.
 During each session, time was made for everyone to share their opinion on the current progress

 All agile ceremonies, show and tells, and assessments were conducted remotely, and all key stakeholders were invited and attended

 All user research and testing was conducted remotely, enabling further reach, accelerating the discovery and saving previous time and energy.

-With our agile approach, commitment to collaboration, and the use of best in class Google Cloud products, DfT and Highways England have been able to execute one of the fastest GDS deliveries since the programme began.
+With our agile approach, commitment to collaboration, and the use of best in class Google Cloud products, DfT and National Highways have been able to execute one of the fastest GDS deliveries since the programme began.
 But most importantly, it has acted as a blueprint for how government can deliver new digital public services at pace.